 The kidney is capable of excreting acid (as ammonium chloride) and generating new bicarbonate (not just reclaiming filtered bicarbonate), when it produces ammonium from glutamine (amino acid).
-This is the way the kidney can generate bicarbonate and excrete hydrogen in acidotic states and how it can decrease acid excretion (and promote bicarbonate loss) in respiratory alkalosis.
-In the proximal tubules, ammonia generation is linked to sodium absorption whereas in the distal tubules it is linked to hydrogen excretion (with chloride).
+This is the primary way by which kidney can generate bicarbonate and excrete hydrogen in acidemia (by increasing renal ammoniagenesis) and how it can decrease acid excretion (and promote bicarbonate loss) in alkalemia (typically respiratory alkalosis) (by decreasing renal ammoniagenesis).

 In both tubules, excretion of hydrogen is linked to generation of new bicarbonate.